buildthenmarket/Health-and-Fitness/Hygiene/Laundry.md

 ## shoes, sneakers, sandals, slides

 Based on the provided search results, here's a breakdown of the average lifespan for different types of footwear:

-### Shoes

-8-12 months (according to podiatrists) or 2.5 years (for work shoes)

-### Sneakers

-9-10 months (based on heavy trail running use) or variable (depending on individual usage and quality)

-### Sandals

-Not specifically mentioned in the search results, but generally considered to have a shorter lifespan (6-12 months) due to exposure to water, UV rays, and wear on straps and soles.

-### Slides

-Similar to sandals, slides typically have a shorter lifespan (6-12 months) due to their lightweight construction and frequent use.

 Factors Affecting Lifespan